 Agencies need to keep up with trends and offer retailers and brands their best services.
 However, while the online marketplace is full of innovative solutions, most offline marketing solutions lack creativity.
-This is why in-store marketing agencies need to think outside the box and try solutions like Tokinomo, the best customer engagement device.
+This is why in-store marketing agencies need to think outside the box and try solutions like Tokinomo, the most innovative brand activation technology.

 In-store marketing comes with a lot of benefits when it’s done right.
 It’s not all about selling and increasing market share, it’s about more than that - retailtainment: offering memorable amazing experiences to your customers.